 Will weekly testing be required for employees that are unvaccinated?

-Question already asked in #36
+See Clause 52.223-99 Ensuring Adequate COVID-19 Safety Protocols for Federal Contractors below.

 The Period of Performance specified on the Solicitation is 270 CD’s.
 The boiler submittal, design, manufacture, and delivery process could take up to 6 months under the current procurement conditions.